citelao/sensible/3-secure.md

 "Security" and the CIA triad can seem very abstract, but *these* fears are concrete. *This* is what you protect against by securing your computer.

+These fears are also rational.
+There *are* hackers who want to take your money.

 ## Hackers want your money

-These worries are rational. **It turns out, hackers *do* want your money**.
+And it turns out that hackers are *very* focused on money.

-This can be reassuring if you worry you don't know what hackers could possibly take from you.
+This can be reassuring if you don't know what hackers even *want* from you.
 There are many things to hack and many ways to hack them, but at the end of the day criminals want your money.

 Every year, Verizon publishes a massive report examining thousands of successful data breaches across thousands of businesses<!-- TODO cite -->.
 And every year, it's clear: **almost all data breaches are financially-motivated or for espionage** (corporate and government-affiliated).
 Hacking for fun, ideology, or grudge all trail distantly behind<!-- TODO cite -->.